bellaj/thirsty_men_problem/README.md

 To make the situation more real let's assume that **2<N<15**

 ## If you have questions
 If you require additional information about the problem please open an issue in this repository.
 I'll provide the necessary clarifications

 ## How to propose solutions
 Please fork/clone the repository, write your solution in a .txt file under the /solutions folder and then propose a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).
 If the answer is correct the pull request will be accepted and you'll be added as **contributor**.

+# This problem is not a simple riddle but it requires a creative mind